Colosseum, Roman Forum & Palatine Hill Tickets

 About The Colosseum

-The Colosseum was build using concrete, sand and stone and the outer façade is made from travertine limestone.
-The design incorporates a complex system of ramps, tunnels and elevators underneath the arena which is where the gladiators and animals were all kept.
+• The design includes a complex system of ramps, tunnels and elevators underneath the arena, which is where the gladiators and animals were kept.

 About The Roman Forum